rossmann-engineering/EasyModbusTCP.PY/README.md

 #### 3.2 Connect

 To connect to a Modbus-TCP Server or to a Modbus-RTU Slave simply use the "connect" Method.
+If Modbus-RTU is used, make sure to set the properties for serial connection (Baudrate, Parity, Stopbits), if they differ from the default values, **before** the "connect" Method is executed.

 ```python
 modbus_client.connect()